Truttmann Lab, December 2020

-The overall goal of our laboratory is to determine the impact of post-translational protein modifications (PTM) on proteostasis in the context of aging and aging-associated diseases.
-We are particularly interested in a novel PTM, termed AMPylation, that negatively regulates the activity of heat shock protein 70 (Hsp70) family proteins.
-We employ numerous genetic, biochemical as well as behavioral approaches in conjunction with several model systems (Saccharomyces cerevisiae, Caenorhabditis elegans, mice, primary human tissue) to elucidate how PTMs control chaperone activity and regulate proteostasis.
-We further seek to generate heavy-chain only antibody fragments (VHHs, nanobodies) to characterize and manipulate specific components of the proteostasis machinery both in vitro and in vivo.
+The primary focus of our laboratory is determining the impact of post-translational protein modifications (PTMs) on proteostasis in the context of aging and aging-associated neurodegenerative diseases.
+We are particularly interested in a novel PTM, termed AMPylation, that negatively regulates the activity of heat-shock protein 70 (Hsp70) family chaperone proteins.
+We utilize approaches from molecular biology, genetics, neuroscience, and biochemistry in conjunction with several model systems (C. elegans, mouse models, primary human tissue) to elucidate the functional consequences of PTM-mediated chaperone regulation on cellular proteostasis.
+Our overarching goal is to identify and characterize novel mechanisms of proteostasis control which attenuate toxicity in aging-associated disease models to ultimately develop targets for disease-modifying therapies.